evoila/infraTESTure/README.md

 ### Bring Your Own Tests

 This project was designed as a full community driven and generic testing framework for infrastructures and services, which means that you are able to use your very own tests.
-When writing this code, there are some restrictions you have to follow in order to make the framework work with your tests.
+When writing the code, there are some restrictions you have to follow in order to make the framework work with your tests.

 #### Project Structure